Create Excel and PDF documents from Plumsail Forms in Power Automate

 You will see the dialog where you can fill in the auto-generated testing form.
 Form fields are created based on tokens from your document template.
 You can adjust the look of the testing form by changing token types.

-• Switch to an active mode to remove Plumsail watermarks from resulting documents
+Switch the template mode to Production to remove Plumsail watermarks from the generated documents.

 • Fill in the name of the result file